What to do in Case of an Overdose

 It is not common for an opioid user to die from an overdose immediately.
 This is why getting help right away is so important – people survive because someone was there to help.

-• Get your naloxone, also known as Narcan.
+- Get your naloxone, also known as Narcan.
 If you don’t have any, ask if anyone nearby does.
+Naloxone is safe to use on people of all ages, including babies and children.

 In case of an emergency or if you suspect someone is experiencing an overdose, call 911.
 For more information about treatment and resources in Connecticut, call our 24/7 Access Line at 1-800-563-4086.